armanfm/ExplorerChem/README.md

 > `correlationGroupId` accelerates discovery.
 It does not grant trust, access, or validity.
 Every relevant relationship is revalidated by the CRE/TEE.

-If a malicious database administrator changes or deletes a group, the CRE can reconstruct it from hash-verified documents and versioned rules.
+If a database administrator changes or deletes a group, the CRE can reconstruct it from available hash-verified documents and versioned rules.
 The group identifier is an index and cache, not a source of truth.
+Reconstruction still requires access to the documents and a recovery path independent of group membership.
+Hashes do not restore deleted documents or prove that a database returned every eligible candidate; availability, backups and completeness checks remain infrastructure and workflow responsibilities.

 `correlationGroupId`, transfers, edges, and the commercial graph remain off-chain.